Are you longing for your high school genes? So is… ambereen Strategy, 44

 Get the goop wellness emails

 Get on the goop mailing list to receive wellness emails with expert doctor advice; easy, nourishing recipes; and simple-to-implement tips.
-Plus, text notifications will get you first in line for all major goop announcements.
+Plus, every week periodic text messages will get you first in line for all major goop announcements.